-Council’s Rangers patrol public streets, car parks and road reserves across our city.
+Council’s Compliance Officers (previously called Rangers) patrol public streets, car parks and road reserves across our city.
 Their job is to make sure people follow parking rules and signs.

 You can report parking issues online or by calling (02) 4227 7111.